ixmaps/IXmapsClient/README.md

 Click the **Open** button to run launch the **IXmapsClient.app** application.

 **IXmapsClient** needs to be executed in a terminal with administrator's privileges.
-For this reason, make sure to use an Administrator user account instead of a Standard user account when running **IXmapsClient**.
 When double clicking **IXmapsClient.app**, a new terminal window will be opened asking for the administrator's password; enter your admin password to proceed.
 The **IXmapsClient** interface should appear in your browser, or use your browser to go to [http://localhost:2040/](http://localhost:2040/).

 #### Removing **IXmapsClient**